Destinations Greece The Cyclades Mykonos

 On beach-club costs

-Roughly, and prices move yearly.
-Sunbeds at Nammos: €120–250 a pair, €350+ for the front-row in August.
+Roughly, and the prices move yearly.
+Sunbeds at Nammos: €120–250 a pair, €350+ for the front row in August.
 Scorpios: €80–200.
 Principote: €100–200.
 Alemagou: €80–150.
-Booking sunbeds 1-2 weeks ahead in season is the only way to secure them; in August book a month ahead for front-row.
+Booking sunbeds 1–2 weeks ahead in season is the only way to secure them; in August book a month ahead for the front row.
 Lunch at any of the four runs €120–300 a head before drinks.

 Upon Request